 Goblin Wizardry (Prowess Red Instant)

 The first noncreature prowess card, Goblin Wizardry is deceptively powerful.
-It makes two 1/1 goblin wizard tokens which have prowess.
+It makes two 1/1 goblin wizard tokens that have prowess.
 As such, that’s a total of 4 power the next time you cast another noncreature spell, and it’s at instant speed too!

 MTG Prowess Decks